Meet Kim Stuckey MD

 Dr. Stuckey comes to you with 20 years experience in full spectrum family medicine.
 She trained as a Medical Doctor at Wright State University and in Family Medicine at the University of Cincinnati.
 She completed a fellowship in obstetrics and then taught at the University of Tennessee where she helped to train family physicians and obstetrical fellows.
 She completed a fellowship in Integrative Medicine through Andrew Weil Center for Integrative Medicine at the University of Arizona and is incorporating what she is learned into her practice.
 The variety of educational and practical experiences that she has been a part of give her many options to help guide you in your health journey.

-On a personal level she is married with 2 teenage children and an energetic dog.
+On a personal level she is married with 2 adult children and an energetic dog.
 She believes her job is the best job in the world but also likes to spend time with family, friends, and recharge by getting outside.
 Her best day would be a long walk in the woods, a jointly cooked meal with friends and family, and a good novel.
 She believes in the healing powers of good food, all forms of exercise, nature, and friendships.

 Meet Steve Schrock MD